hesselberthlab/scrunchy/README.md

 <img src="man/figures/README-mrna_plot-1.png" width="100%" />

+In addition to mRNA expression, we measured the activity of DNA repair factors in each of these cells.
 The following plots show DNA repair activities measured for each cluster above.
 The repair substrates included an unmodified DNA substrate (**A**), an A:U base-pair (**B**), a ribonucleotide (rG-D, **C**), and an abasic site (**D**).
 Activity is measured as a normalized count of incisions observed at expected repair positions.

 These data show that whereas little repair activity is associated with the unmodified DNA (**A**), uracil base excision (**B**), ribonucleotide excision (**C**), and abasic site processing (**D**) activities can be measured in single cells.
-Moreover, differences in activities between clusters may reflect inherent differences in the levels of these DNA repair pathways.
+Moreover, differences in activity between clusters may reflect intrinsic differences in the levels of these DNA repair pathways.

 <img src="man/figures/README-activity_plot-1.png" width="100%" />